 Participants were shown 72 images covering 3 different points of view, four different techniques and six different models.
 Since the variable to analyze was the shading model, the images were systematically sorted based on the shading technique using Latin Squares, and the 18 images of each technique (variations of models and views) were then presented randomly.
 The users were introduced the task with a first example that had to be solved before the experiment effectively started.
 Everybody showed a proper understanding of the procedure and all the users completed their tasks to their satisfaction (as proved by post-hoc questionnaires).
 After each choice, the users had a neutral screen to let them recover from fatigue if necessary.
 Participants were instructed to determine the closer point from a pair indicated by two markers, and they were asked to take as much time as necessary.
 Markers popped up three times before the actual selection might start.
 In case of necessity, the users could make the markers visible again.
 The test was previously checked with two extra users whose results were not included in the data analysis.
 Throughout the experiment, we measured the correctness of the answers and the time spent in each choice.
-In Figure 4 we already showed the task as seen by the user.
+In Figure 5 we already showed the task as seen by the user.

 Task 2.
 In order to determine the effect of external illumination, we performed the same experiment of the first task but with the lamp switched on.
-As in the previous case, we measured the correctness of the answers and time spent by the users, aside of the classical previous and post-hoc questionnaires.
+This adds obvious shadows that are in the field of regard of the users (see Figure 6) As in the previous case, we measured the correctness of the answers and time spent by the users, aside of the classical previous and post-hoc questionnaires.